weixian-zhang/FoodTruckJunkie/README.md

 ## Project Description

-The Web App aims to search for food truck coordinates (latitude, longitude) within a user-defined proximity in miles,
+This web app aims to search for food truck coordinates (latitude, longitude) within a user-defined proximity in miles,
 by using the [Haversine Formula](https://en.wikipedia.org/wiki/Haversine_formula) on every food truck coordinates measured against user-defined coordinates entered in Frontend.
 Web App is fully hosted on Azure and consist of major components including
 * a SPA-based Frontend developed using React
 * Web API also known as ApiServer is an ASP.NET Core Backend that supports food truck search feature made by React Frontend.
-  In future ApiServer potentially adopts Backend-For-Frontend architectural pattern to support additional client types like Desktop App, mobile App and CLIs.
 * Azure Database for MySQL as the main relational DB
 * other properties includes:
   *  source of food truck dataset comes from [Mobile Food Facility Permit](https://data.sfgov.org/Economy-and-Community/Mobile-Food-Facility-Permit/rqzj-sfat/data)
   *  A food truck is plotted on GoogleMap only when their permit status is "APPROVED"

 ## Table of Content
 * [System Deployment](#system-deployment)